top of page

 Ship traffic poses significant collision risk to whales.
 Off the West Coast alone – a major entry point for international goods to the U.S – an estimated 80 whales a year are struck and killed by ships.
 CMSF coordinates ongoing regional efforts to promote sustainable shipping practices that reduce the risk of fatal ship-strikes on endangered whales through the Protecting Blue Whales and Blue Skies (BWBS) Program.

-Participating Shipping Companies: include some of the world's largest players in maritime trade.
-The program is open to container, bulk, tanker, and car carriers.
+• Participating Shipping Companies: include some of the world's largest players in maritime trade.
+The program is open to container, bulk, tanker, car carriers, and new for the 2026 Season, cruise lines.

 M2